Learning Git

 • Installing Git on Mac OS X

-Method 2: Install Xcode from the App Store.
-It includes Git, but it’s not installed by default.
+Method 2: Install Xcode directly from the App Store.
+Xcode includes Git, but it’s not installed by default.
 Open Xcode, go to Xcode - Preferences, find the Downloads tab, select Command Line Tools, and click Install.

 Xcode is Apple’s official IDE.
-It’s powerful, free, and essential for Mac/iOS development.
+It’s powerful, essential for Mac and iOS app development, and free.

 2. Configuration